Robert Harron: Early life and family

-Born in New York City, Harron was second oldest child of nine siblings in a poor, working-class Irish Catholic family.
+Born in New York City, Harron was the second-oldest child of nine siblings in a poor, working-class Irish Catholic family.
 Harron's younger siblings John (nicknamed "Johnnie"), Mary, and Charles also became actors while one of his younger sisters, Tessie, was an extra in silent films.
 Charles was killed in a car accident in December 1915.
 Tessie died of Spanish influenza in 1918 while Harron's brother John died of spinal meningitis in 1939.

 Harron attended the Saint John Parochial School in Greenwich Village.
 At the age of fourteen, he found work as an errand boy at American Biograph Studios near Union Square in Manhattan to help support his family.
 In addition to cleaning duties, Harron also appeared as an extra in a few shorts for Biograph.